MICHA3L-36/MICHA3L-36-Terraform-AD-Network-Easy/README.md

 This repository provides a **simple lab deployment** using Terraform on AWS.
 It creates a **VPC, subnet, 1 Domain Controller, and 2 Windows workstations**, intended for to practice pentesting Active Directory, RDP, SSH, and IIS.

+NOTE!
+You need to setup the Windows servers in AWS Console and then put the AMI and Key Pair in the fields below, this terraform project won't configure the OS installation!

 ---

 ## Features